NotMyst/Day-Of-Defeat-Source-Internal-SDK/README.md

+# SDK
+This SDK comes with simple bhop

 # Important
 This is not completely finished.
-Ill maybe add some updates in the future but for now this should work.
+Ill maybe add some updates in the future but for now this should work